Undergraduate Research/Creative Activity Fund

 The CV should include education, employment history, and most relevant citations (e.g., publications, presentations, performances, juried exhibitions).

 Award Selection Criteria

 Members of the Resources & Infrastructure Committee within the College of Arts & Sciences will review and score proposals and make recommendations to the Dean, who will award funding.

 Reviewers will be asked to evaluate and rank applications according to the following criteria:

-5. Adherence to the proposal guidelines outlined in this document.
+- Adherence to the proposal guidelines outlined on this page.

-A project report must be submitted to the College of Arts & Sciences Dean’s Office within two months of the close of the program.
-The report should clearly summarize the activities funded by the Arts & Sciences Undergraduate R/CA Fund monies.
+A project report must be submitted to the College of Arts & Sciences Dean’s office within two months of the close of the program/project.
+The report should clearly summarize the activities funded by the Arts & Sciences Undergraduate Research & Creative Activity Fund monies.
 Faculty not completing a final report on time are ineligible for future funding.

-Oct.
-18, 2019: Final reports are due to the Arts & Sciences Dean’s Office.
-Please submit the reports in MS Word or PDF format to Carrie Jackson at: carrie.jackson@UND.edu.
+Final reports are due to the College of Arts & Sciences Dean’s office.
+Please submit the reports in MS Word format to the Dean's office via email: UND.artssci@UND.edu.